MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-overview.md

 - New categories of network endpoints to differentiate highly critical network traffic from network traffic which is not impacted by Internet latencies.
 There are just a handful of URLs and supporting IP Addresses in the most critical “Optimize” category.
 - Web services for script usage or direct device configuration and change management of Office 365 network identification.
 Changes are available from the web service, or in RSS format, or on email using a Microsoft Flow template.
-- Office 365 Network partner program with Microsoft partners who provide devices or services that follow Office 365 network connectivity principles and have simple configuration.
+- [Office 365 Network partner program](http://aka.ms/Office365NPP) with Microsoft partners who provide devices or services that follow Office 365 network connectivity principles and have simple configuration.

 ## Securing Office 365 connections

 The goal of traditional network security is to harden the corporate network perimeter against intrusion and malicious exploits.
 Most enterprise networks enforce network security for Internet traffic using technologies like proxy servers, firewalls, SSL break and inspect, deep packet inspection, and data loss prevention systems.
 These technologies provide important risk mitigation for generic Internet requests but can dramatically reduce performance, scalability, and the quality of end user experience when applied to Office 365 endpoints.

 Office 365 helps meet your organization's needs for content security and data usage compliance with built-in security and governance features designed specifically for Office 365 features and workloads.
 For more information about Office 365 security and compliance, see the [Office 365 security roadmap](https://docs.microsoft.com/en-us/office365/securitycompliance/security-roadmap).
+For more information about Microsoft’s recommendations and support position on advanced network solutions that perform advanced-level processing on Office 365 traffic, see [Using third-party network devices or solutions on Office 365 traffic](https://support.microsoft.com/en-us/help/2690045).

 ## Why is Office 365 networking different?